noviaardiyanti10/admin-games/README.md

 To run this file please do this step:
   - npm init -y
-  - npm i express ejs express-session sequelize sequelize-cli connect-flash
+  - npm i express ejs express-session pg pg-hstore sequelize sequelize-cli connect-flash
   - npm i --save -g nodemon

 Before run the project, change file config.json (in config folder).
 Please change username and password to yours, after that write this statement in terminal: